Criteria for Successful Completion of the FSU PA Program

 In order to graduate from the Florida State University Physician Assistant Program, students must complete the following requirements:

-- Earn a passing grade, defined as a "C" or better in each required course / clinical,
+- Earn a "C" or better in each required course in the curriculum,

-- Earn a 3.0 cumulative GPA at the time of graduation,
+- Have a 3.0 cumulative GPA at the time of graduation,

 - Demonstrate successful completion of a summative evaluation, which includes:

 - A Comprehensive Written Examination (knowledge)